Silvio Berlusconi: Resignation

 Berlusconi had also failed to meet some of his pre-election promises and had failed to prevent economic decline and introduce serious reforms.
 Many believed that the problems and doubts over Berlusconi's leadership and his coalition were one of the factors that contributed to market anxieties over an imminent Italian financial disaster, which could have a potentially catastrophic effect on the 17-nation eurozone and the world economy.
 Many critics of Berlusconi accused him of using his power primarily to protect his own business ventures.
 Umberto Bossi, leader of Lega Nord, a partner in Berlusconi's right-wing coalition, was quoted as informing reporters outside parliament, "We asked the prime minister to step aside."

-On 12 November 2011, after a final meeting with his cabinet, Berlusconi met Italian President Giorgio Napolitano at the Palazzo del Quirinale to tend his resignation.
+On 12 November 2011, after a final meeting with his cabinet, Berlusconi met President Giorgio Napolitano at the Palazzo del Quirinale to tend his resignation.
 As he arrived at the presidential residence, a hostile crowd gathered with banners insulting Berlusconi and throwing coins at the car.
 After his resignation, the booing and jeering continued as he left in his convoy, with the public shouting words such as "buffoon", "dictator" and "mafioso".
 Following Berlusconi's resignation, Mario Monti formed a new government that would remain in office until the next scheduled elections in 2013.
-On 16 November, Monti announced that he had formed a Cabinet and was sworn in as Prime Minister of Italy, also appointing himself as Minister of Economy and Finances.

 In the following years Berlusconi often expressed his point of view regarding his resignation in 2011.
-He accused Angela Merkel, Nicolas Sarkozy, Christine Lagarde and Giorgio Napolitano, along with other global economic and financial powers, to have plotted against him and forced him to resign, because he refused to accept a loan from the International Monetary Fund, which according to him, would have sold the country to the IMF.
-This theory was confirmed by the former Prime Minister of Spain José Luis Rodríguez Zapatero.
+He accused Angela Merkel, Nicolas Sarkozy, Christine Lagarde and Giorgio Napolitano, along with other global economic and financial powers, of having plotted against him and forcing him to resign, because he had refused to accept a loan from the International Monetary Fund, which according to him, would have sold the country to the IMF.